 - Know the training required for each job

-Understanding the cybersecurity industry plays an integral role in the decision-making process when choosing the field to specialize in.
-People sometimes rush into a career only to switch to a different field.
+Understanding the cybersecurity industry plays an integral role in the decision-making process when choosing the field in which to specialize.
+People sometimes rush into a career only to switch to a different domain.
 Learn all you can about the industry so that you can be confident that you are choosing the right path for you.

 Choose a cybersecurity field you are passionate about

 The cybersecurity industry provides professionals with enormous opportunities for pursuing individual interests.
-You should thus pursue the area which you are most passionate about.
+You should thus pursue the area in which you are most passionate.
 For instance, a person passionate about hacking would make a great ethical hacker.
 Someone who loves fighting the bad guys would be suited for an Incident Response position.

 Network with other cybersecurity experts

-Networking can provide many opportunities for advancing cybersecurity career.
+Networking can provide many opportunities for advancing a cybersecurity career.
 Cybersecurity requires a lot of creativity.
 Interacting with other professionals can offer avenues to learn and grow.
-There are many cybersecurity focused events and meetups that you can get plugged into.
+There are many cybersecurity-focused events and meetups that you can attend.